spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 It is only by carefully grading the various trade and industrial uses according to their comparative freedom from nuisance characteristics that an orderly and efficient development of the city can be secured.

 The zoning regulations also provide that such special uses as a cemetery, crematory, aviation field, sewage disposal plant or refuse dump may be located only on application to and with the approval of the board of zoning appeals.

-[^a-prediction]: Would it be awkward if we found that modern zoning permits "local retail" in about half-mile increments?
-I think that would be awkward.

 ### HEIGHT DISTRICTS